coopcycle/coopcycle-docs/en/admin/index.md

 # Administrator's guide

 Welcome to the administrator's guide for CoopCycle platform.

-{: .fs-6 }
+Our software is a complete logistics and e-commerce system allowing the delivery of a product from A to B. Our platform is dedicated to bicycle delivery and its license is designed to reserve the use for worker owned co-operatives only.

-Our software is a complete logistics and e-commerce system allowing the delivery of a product from A to Z. The platform is dedicated to bicycle delivery and its license is designed to reserve the use for worker-owned co-ops.
+The platform is composed of two components:

-The platform is composed in two parts that communicate with each other:
+## Logistics

-* a logistics part - tour management organized into a task system (two tasks form a delivery) allowing the following user actions:
+Pick up and drop off management organised into a task system (two tasks form a delivery) allowing the following user actions:

-    - an administrator can assign tasks or task lists to a courier;
+- An administrator can assign tasks or task lists to a courier
-    - an administrator can track the position of a courier in real time from the dispatch screen; adding can be done the day before (tour organization) or in real time;
+- An administrator can track the position of a courier in real time from the dispatch screen; adding tasks can be done the day before or in real time
-    - a courier can receive spots on his smartphone (iOS and Android);
+- A courier can receive spots on their smartphone (iOS and Android)
-    - a courier can mark a task as done / missed (eg absence of the addressee), adding a comment.
+- A courier can mark a task as done or missed and can add a comment
-    - an administrator can manage the pricing by store (by weight, distance, zone, type of bike);
+- An administrator can manage the pricing by store (by weight, distance, zone, type of bike)
-    - a customer can order a delivery on the platform and pay (automated price calculation).
+- A customer can order a delivery on the platform and pay (automated price calculation)

-<br><br>
+## E-commerce
-* an e-commerce part (management of restaurants and shops) allowing the following user actions:
+Management of restaurants and shops allowing the following user actions:

-    - a customer can order a meal at a restaurant, by selecting the delivery time and address;
+- A customer can order a meal at a restaurant, by selecting the delivery time and address
-    - the customer can order via the platform or via the smartphone application;
+- The customer can order via the platform or via the smartphone application
-    - a restaurant owner receives the order in real time, he can then accept / reject it;
+- The restaurant owner receives the order in real time, they can then accept or reject it
-    - a restaurant owner can mark the order as ready, in this case the courier is notified;
+- A restaurant owner can mark the order as ready, in this case the courier is notified
-    - a restaurant owner can manage his menu online;
+- A restaurant owner can manage his menu online